 To be efficient in the kitchen, we make some of our dairy products while we’re already in the kitchen making dinner or while helping my kids with their school work.

 A quick stir now and then or checking the temperature of milk only takes a few seconds.
-Plus since most of the dairy items don’t require my full attention, I can multi-task the same time.
+Plus since most of the dairy items don’t require my full attention, I can multi-task at the same time.
 While it adds up to about 5 hours each week, it’s not 5 hours dedicated solely to making dairy products.

 We simply integrate making these dairy products into the activities we’re already doing in the kitchen.